 The Management Board oversees our Company by setting strategic and operational targets as well as measuring various financial key performance indicators used for internal management determined in euro based on IFRS (see chapter A. "Fundamental information about the Group", section II.
-"Internal management system" in the Group Management
+"Internal management system" in the Group Management Report of the Consolidated

-Report of the Consolidated Financial Statements as of December 31, 2016 in accordance with section 315a HGB).
+Financial Statements as of December 31, 2016 in accordance with section 315 a HGB (in the version in force before April 19, 2017)).
 The following outlook is based on this data base.